sadafaleem/data_analysis_portfolio/README.md

 * [Go to Course](https://www.sas.com/en_gb/training/step/data-literacy-training.html)
 * Status: Completed

-### Data Analysis and Machine Learning Using Python - LUMS course
+### Data Analysis and Machine Learning Using Python - LUMS
 * Description: This course is designed to teach Data Science in a hands-on manner and prepare participants for a career in this field.
 The course will provide you with the complete toolbox to become a Data Scientist.
 Students will acquire the precise technical skills recruiters are looking for when hiring Data Scientists.
 * [Go To Course](https://ces.lums.edu.pk/course-details.php?cid=127)
 * Status: Completed